When is the right time to see an orthodontist?

 Rest assured, at Chapman Orthodontics we always put our patients first.
 You can trust our experts to honestly advise you on ideal orthodontic treatments for your child at the most appropriate age.
 No matter what treatment is needed, our specialized orthodontic team is dedicated to providing the best possible treatment experiences and exceptional results – tailored to meet your child’s individual needs.

-When considering orthodontic treatment for your child or yourself, we invite you to schedule a free annual orthodontic exam with our team.
+When considering orthodontic treatment for your child or yourself, we invite you to schedule a free orthodontic exam with our team.
 Everyone deserves a confident, healthy smile, and at Chapman Orthodontics, we are proud to offer comprehensive orthodontic treatments for all ages, beginning by age 7.
+For children ages 7-16, when you visit us for an initial evaluation, you are also automatically enrolled in our free Confidence Counts Club!
+Membership comes with all sorts of perks and surprises, including exclusive activities, events and giveaways for this special group.
+We also offer free annual orthodontic exams for members, which makes mom and dad happy as well.